 “We believe that men and women will be punished for their own sins, and not for Adam or Eve’s transgression.
 We believe that through the Atonement of Christ, all mankind may be saved, through his mercy and Grace, which leads us to obey the laws and principles, and obtain the ordinances of the Gospel.” – Second & Third Articles of Faith

 The human race is a race of fallen beings.
-While Adam and Eve were likely the first people the Lord introduced Himself to, they were not the first people.
-They are the first parents of our salvation, as through them not only did spiritual death enter the world, but also the Gospel so that through Christ we may repent and return to our Heavenly Parents (2 Nephi 2: 18-25, OPV).
+While Adam and Eve were likely the first humans we are aware of the Lord introduced himself to, they were not the first people.
+They are the first parents of our salvation.
+Through them both spiritual life and death enter the world.
+They are the first man and woman we know that received and taught the Gospel to the world.
+It is because of Adam and Eve humans first learned that through Christ we may repent and return to our Heavenly Parents (2 Nephi 2: 18-25, OPV).

 “Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference: For all have sinned, and come short of the glory of God; Being justified freely by his grace through the redemption that is in Christ Jesus.” – Paul (Romans 3: 22-24)

 All mankind has sinned and fallen short of the Glory of God.
 It is not for us to judge others, but to love and accept our neighbors (Matthew 7: 1-5).
-As long as a person accepts Jesus Christ as their personal Savior and are willing to allow His Grace to grow with them as they reject sin and spiritual death, the Sacraments of Baptism and the Gift of the Holy Ghost by the laying on of hands will not be rejected to anyone over the age of 8 years within the Fellowship.
-For those wishing to join an officially organized Latter Day Saint/Mormon denomination, requments will very.
+Once a person accepts Jesus Christ as their personal Savior, they allow His Grace to grow within them.
+Because of this, they reject sin and spiritual death.
+This leads us to desire baptism by water and fire.
+For those wishing to join an officially organized Latter Day Saint/Mormon denomination, requirements will very.
+The Sacraments of Baptism and the Gift of the Holy Ghost by the laying on of hands will not be rejected to anyone over the age of 8 years within the Fellowship.

 - Accepting Jesus Christ as our personal Savior